exploresahil/exploresahil/README.md

 - 📏 "The life of a designer is a life of fight against the ugliness"

+- 📏 "A logo is not a brand, A brand is not an identity, A brand is not a product.
+A brand is a person's gut feeling about a product, service or organization.
+It exists in the hearts and minds of individuals."

+- 📏 "In design, be logical, search for the truth, be clear."

 My Philosophy:

+- 🧑‍💻 Stephen Fry:
+"A true thing, poorly expressed, is a lie."

 - 🧑‍💻 Aristotle:
 "Educating the mind without educating the heart is no education at all."